MeherMalhotra/EcommerceSalesDataset2025/README.md

-# HW 2 - Meher Malhotra
+# Ecommerce Sales from 1999-2024: Analysis & Forecasting
-This contains my chosen dataset on quarterly e-commerce sales from 2000-2024.
-It includes a CSV file and an Rmd file answering the questions about the dataset.
+This repository contains my chosen dataset on quarterly e-commerce sales from 1999-2024 and related R markdown files.